Forgotten trials: the other side of Nuremberg

 The scheme for post-war justice

-Even though accounts of massacre and systemic brutality in Occupied Europe were commonplace from 1939 onwards, and even though the violence of the Nazi regime in Germany, symbolised for many by the concentration camps, was well understood from the earliest days of Hitler’s regime, a strategy for bringing to book those individuals responsible was slow to develop during the war.
+Even though accounts of massacre and systemic brutality in Occupied Europe were commonplace from 1939 onwards, and even though the violence of the Nazi regime in Germany, symbolised for many by the concentration camps, was well understood from the earliest days of Adolf Hitler’s regime, a strategy for bringing to book those individuals responsible was slow to develop during the war.
 Winning was the priority.
 Understandably, any reckoning had to be contingent on victory.
 Only when the tide of the war began to turn did Allied leaders turn their minds to retribution.

 At a meeting between the main Allied powers in Moscow in 1943, Britain, the USSR and the USA declared that the Nazis would pay.
 The announcement was theatrical: “Let those who have hitherto not imbrued their hands with innocent blood beware lest they join the ranks of the guilty, for most assuredly the three Allied powers will pursue them to the uttermost ends of the earth and will deliver them to their accusers in order that justice may be done”.

 This set the tone for the Allied plans.
 The intention was for everyone involved, not just the German political and military leaders, to be tracked down and held to account for their crimes.
 But there was to be a distinction.
 The key Nazi leaders were to be dealt with jointly by the main Allied powers, while the rest would be punished in those countries where they’d committed their atrocities.

 Only during the final months of war was this scheme fleshed out.
 Arguments then arose among the main Allies: some, notably in the British establishment, advocated summary justice.
 The Soviets wanted some formal show-trial humiliation before execution.
 But President Roosevelt was persuaded that a system of measured criminal trials, conducted with due regard for notions of legal fairness, should be applied.

 More like this